CookiePLMonster/CookiePLMonster.github.io/_posts/2018-10-01-blog-update.md

 If I got your attention this far, why not go through all the new features!?

 # Categories
-This website bases on [Type on Strap](https://github.com/sylhare/Type-on-Strap) theme which supports tag, however in my version they were always disabled.
+This website bases on [Type on Strap](https://github.com/sylhare/Type-on-Strap) theme that supports tags, however in my version they were always disabled.
 As the size grows in content, I figured it's time to make those return in form of **Categories**.
 From now on, posts are going to be categorized:
 * **Articles** -- any "meaningful" content, like post mortems or other tech revelations from myself.
 * **Releases** -- new mod releases and other announcements.